|Success is when you complete the objective|

 Instructions in the 2002 book were to eat 2 cups of salad and 1 cup of cooked low-carb vegetables from its extensive list, as well as up to 1/2 of an avocado per day -- if your carbohydrate tolerance could handle the 20 net carbs that would give you.

 However, Dr. Atkins made it clear that you were not to go over 20 carbs per day, even though you could now deduct the fiber content of your vegetables, since fiber doesn't affect blood glucose levels.
+This was the beginning of moving away from a very low-carb diet to something more acceptable to the powers-that-be.

 After Dr. Atkins death in 2004, Atkins Nutritionals changed the Induction Diet again.